deeplearning4j/deeplearning4j/continuousrestrictedboltzmannmachine.md

 ---

 *previous* - [restricted Boltzmann machines](../restrictedboltzmannmachine.html)
-# continuous restricted boltzmanns
+# continuous restricted Boltzmann machines

 A continuous restricted Boltzmann machine is a form of RBM that accepts continuous input (i.e. numbers cut finer than integers) via a different type of contrastive divergence sampling.
 This allows it to handle things like image pixels or word-count vectors that are normalized to decimals between zero and one.

-It should be noted that every layer of a deep-learning net needs four elements to work: the input, the coefficients, the bias and the transformation.
+It should be noted that every layer of a deep-learning net consists of four elements: the input, the coefficients, the bias and the transformation.

-The input is the numeric data, a vector, fed to it from the previous layer.
-The coefficients are the weights given to various features passing through the node layer.
+The input is the numeric data, a vector, fed to it from the previous layer (or as the initial data).
+The coefficients are the weights given to various features passing through each node layer.
 The bias ensures that some nodes in a layer will be activated no matter what.
-The transformation is an additional algorithm that processes data after it passes through each layer.
+The transformation is an additional algorithm that processes the data after it passes through each layer.

 Those additional algorithms and their combinations layer by layer can vary.
-The most effective CRBM we've found employs a Gaussian transformation on the visible, or input, layer, and a rectified-linear-unit tranformation on the hidden layer.
+The most effective CRBM we've found employs a Gaussian transformation on the visible (or input) layer and a rectified-linear-unit tranformation on the hidden layer.
 We've found this particularly useful in [facial reconstruction](../facial-reconstruction-tutorial.html).

-*A brief aside on transformations: We've found that Gaussian transformations do not work well on hidden layers, which are where the reconstructions happen; i.e. the layer that matters.
-Rectified-linear-unit transformations are capable of representing more features than binary transformations do.*
+*A brief aside: Hinton has noted and we can confirm that Gaussian transformations do not work well on hidden layers, which are where the reconstructions happen; i.e. those are the layers that matter.
+The rectified-linear-unit transformations used instead are capable of representing more features than binary transformations, which we employ on [deep-belief nets](../deepbeliefnetwork.html).*

 ### parameters